 Kids don’t necessarily look forward to the first day of school like parents often do.
-While homeschooling parents don’t look forward to sending our kids to school, we do get excited over using new books, new planners, and new curriculum.
+While homeschooling parents don’t look forward to sending their kids to school, we do get excited over using new books, new planners, and new curriculum, and back to u

 Back to Homeschool Traditions and Fun

 *This post contains affiliate links, see my disclosure policy for more information.*

 We want our kids to be just as excited as we are to start the new year so we started some back to homeschool traditions and to do things to make it more fun for both us and our kids.